 Of course, breastfeeding is the best for your baby.
 However, each person’s situation is different.
 If breastfeeding does not work out for you, don’t be hard on yourself.

-The hospital will suggest the formula that is best for your baby and you can find the one that your baby likes.
+The hospital will suggest the formula best for your baby and you can find the one that your baby likes.
 They will provide you with the initial stock of formula.
 If they forget, don’t hesitate to ask.

 When you’re back home, you can sign up for the newsletters of the formula companies to get coupons to save money on Formula.
+One of the most reputable companies in this field is My Organic Company with a variety of offers for every child’s needs

 6. Save On Diapers

-Cloth diapers can save you a lot of money and are cost efficient, once you establish what works for you.
+Cloth diapers can save you a lot of money and are cost-efficient, once you establish what works for you.

 Either way, you’re going to need a lot of diapers.
 Once you decide on the diaper that your baby likes best, buy diapers in bulk to save on costs.